abhishekarya1/Hash-Define-myNotes/content/java/basics.md

 - identifiers can start with currency symbol like `$`, etc...
 - single underscore (`_`) isn't a valid identifier name (unlike C/C++)
-- Garbage value concept doesn't exist here so any uninitialized variable's access is erorr
+- Garbage value concept doesn't exist here so any uninitialized variable's access is error
 - Since no garbage value is assigned, there is truly a separation between declaration and definition in Java, even for `final` variables
 ```java
 int x;